jwebster2469/ChatGPT-store/README.md

 > <br>
 > OpenAI updated it's [Terms of use](https://openai.com/policies/terms-of-use) which included adding a Copyright Complaints section.
 >
 > Sourceduty won't use ChatGPT without also using GitHub.
 This repository will be used to prove and dispute the originality of Sourceduty GPTs.
-Sourceduty continues to competively exert a strong effort to build original copyright-protected custom GPTs.
+Sourceduty continues to competively exert a strong effort to build and expand original copyright-protected custom GPTs.